 COSO Internal Control‒Integrated Framework.
 The

 Framework is the most widely recognized guidance on what constitutes effective internal control, which is vital for the success of any organization.
-It is broad-based and can be applied by organizations, businesses, governmental agencies, and not-for-profit enterprises of all sizes.
+It is broad-based and can be applied by organizations, businesses, public sector agencies, and not-for-profit enterprises of all sizes.